-It is permissible to allow an applicant to proceed with two applications having the same description where the claims are quite distinct in scope and directed to different inventions.
+It is permissible to allow an applicant to proceed with two applications having the same description which do not claim the same subject-matter (see also T 2461/10).
 The applicant may, for example, be interested in obtaining a first quicker protection for a preferred embodiment and pursue the general teaching in a divisional application (see G 2/10).
-However, in the rare case in which there are two or more European applications from the same applicant definitively designating the same State or States (by confirming the designation through payment of the relevant designation fee) and the claims of those applications have the same filing or priority date and relate to the same invention, the applicant should be told that he must either amend one or more of the applications in such a manner that the subject-matter of the claims of the applications is not identical, or choose which one of those applications he wishes to proceed to grant.
-If he does not do so, once one of the applications is granted, the other(s) will be refused under Art.
+However, in the rare case in which In cases where there are two or more European applications from the same applicant designating the same state or states and the claims of those applications have the same filing or priority date and relate to the same invention, the applicant should be told required to perform one of the following: amend one or more of the applications in such a manner that the subject-matter of the claims of the applications is not identical, or withdraw overlapping designations, or choose which one of those applications is to proceed to grant.
+If the applicant does not do so, once one of the applications is granted, the other(s) will be refused under Art.
 97(2) in conjunction with Art.
-125. If the claims of those applications are merely partially overlapping, no objection should be raised (see T 877/06).
+125 (G 4/19).
+If the claims of those applications are merely partially overlapping, no objection should be raised (see T 877/06).
 Should two applications of the same effective date be received from two different applicants, each must be allowed to proceed as though the other did not exist.